The Glenluffin flock

 “I don’t want them to be rare, I want them to be treasured.”

-Originally bred as the ideal parkland sheep, Castlemilk Moorit sheep are elegant with the appearance of deer from a distance, yet practical with a soft fleece, good for knitting and known to produce high quality meat.
+Originally bred as the ideal parkland sheep, Castlemilk Moorit sheep are the Super Models of the UK’s native sheep - with their elegant heads, and the appearance of deer from a distance, yet practical with a soft fleece, good for knitting and known to produce high quality meat.

 Classified as ‘At Risk’ on the Rare Breed Survival Trust watch list, the breed needs to be treasured and nurtured to ensure its survival for generations to come.